ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 - ``max-line-length``
     Denotes the maximum line length for any one line of code.
-    The `PEP8`_ standard advises a maximum line length of 79.
+    The `PEP 8`_ standard advises a maximum line length of 79.
 Because this is a bit limiting in some cases, the maximum line length recommended for a PyAnsys library is 100.